-After receipt of Committee and Board input, staff contemplates follow-up both at Committee and Board levels for additional feedback and approvals.
+After receipt of Committee and Board input, staff contemplates follow-up both at the staff and Committee and Board level for additional feedback and approvals.
 At such time, subsequent staff reports will address in more detail the cost implications and policy trade-offs associated with various staff proposals, including, as appropriate identification and assessment of any critical procedural matters and/or legal or regulatory constraints, requirements or other considerations associated with a recommended course of action.